e271828e/Flight.jl/docs/notes/design/framework_spec.md

 nominal exact-match doctrine for table cells untouched.
 Converters run here and in `capture`'s gather (§16.10) — the write paths — never on state views (§9.1).
-Overlay partiality for `m`/`z` cells is baked the same way: the writer holds `merge(init_m_defaults, overlay)` with the base resolved at compile time (§16.1's fork).
+Overlay partiality for `m`/`z` stores is baked the same way: the writer holds `merge(init_m_defaults, overlay)` with the base resolved at compile time (§16.1's fork).